MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex4_Attacks.md

 ### Task 1: Understand the Attacks

-You will perform no actions in the Section.
-It is an explanation of the attacks you will perform. <<<I'm confused do I run the scripts listed in Task1 or not?>>>
+You will perform no actions in this exercise.
+This exercise is an explanation of the attacks you will perform.

 The attack patterns are based on an open-source project: https://github.com/redcanaryco/atomic-red-team